GeertLitjens/academic-kickstart/content/author/geert/_index.md

 +++

-Geert Litjens is an assistant professor of Computational Pathology at the Radboud University Medical Center.
-His research focusses on the intersection of machine learning, medical imaging, and oncology.
-He co-chairs the Computation Pathology Group, which develops automated machine learning systems for cancer detection, biomarker discovery and quantification, and improved prognostication.
+Geert Litjens is an assistant professor of Computational Pathology at the [Radboud University Medical Center](https://www.radboudumc.nl).
+His research is at the intersection of machine learning, medical imaging, and oncology.
+He co-chairs the [Computational Pathology Group](https://www.computationalpathology.eu), which develops automated machine learning systems for cancer detection, biomarker discovery and quantification, and improved prognostication.

 He is also the developer of the [ASAP](https://computationalpathologygroup.github.io/ASAP/) software package for analyzing and visualizing whole-slide images and (co-)organizer of several high-profile challenges in medical imaging such as [PROMISE12](https://promise12.grand-challenge.org) and [CAMELYON](https://camelyon17.grand-challenge.org).
 He (co-)authored over 60 publications in medical, imaging and machine learning conferences and journals.